Apple's war with Google heats up

 Siri, which has been plagued with connectivity and other issues, is still in beta test version.

-Apple's global war on Google and Android in the courts is one sign of how seriously it is taking the potential threat.
+Apple's global war on Google and Android in the courts is one sign of how seriously it's taking the potential threat.
 The consumer device giant is seeing limited success, though, in courtrooms for various patent infringement cases it has against Android manufacturers.

 Apple said this week it is mulling a legal order to stop the U.S. launch of Samsung Galaxy S III phone later this month.
 Samsung is one of the biggest Android phone manufacturers.